root-foundation/root/README.md

 Transparent.<br/>
 Nonprofit.<br/>

-Join us to build the future of humanity.
+Join us to build the future of humanity.<br/>
-Or steal this idea and compete.
+Or steal this idea and compete.<br/>

-May the best network win, and lift humanity with it.
+May the best network win and lift us all with it.

 [Vote for humanity](#vote-for-humanity).